 Portugal spent 40 years under the dictatorship under Antonio Oliviera Salazar, who seized power in a 1932 military coup.
 Although Salazar died in 1970, his regime persisted until the 1974 Carnation Revolution, when the country returned to democracy.
 Since then, Portugal has been a robust democracy.

 The two main parties, center-right Social Democratic Party (PSD) and leftist Socialist Party (PS), regularly alternate in power.
-Marcelo Rebelo de Sousa from PSD won the 2016 presidential election.
-He is running for re-election, and due to his popularity and strong polling numbers, likely to win.
+Marcelo Rebelo de Sousa from PSD won his first term in 2016 and easily won re-election in 2021.

 In the 2015 parliamentary elections, PSD won a plurality of seats and briefly formed a minority government, which collapsed after less than two months.
 PS leader Antonio Costa formed a left-wing coalition and became prime minister.
 In the 2019 elections, the Socialists won again, but did not get a majority.
 Subsequently, Costa formed a minority government.